Tam-S-C/Tam-S-C/README.md

 - ✨ Hobbies: Playing the violin 🎻, watching fantasy and sci-fi series 🚀

-- 🧩 Soft Skills:  Organization 📋 and Responsibility 🗓️ // Communication 🗣️ and Emotional Intelligence ❤️🤝 // Creativity 🎨 and Attention to Details 👁️🔍
+- 🧩 Soft Skills:  Organization 📋 and Responsibility 🗓️ // Communication 🗣️ and Emotional Intelligence ❤️*Empathy*🤝 // Creativity 🎨 and Attention to Details 👁️🔍

 -------